liliankasem/kafka-connect-docker/README.md

 `docker exec connect cat /tmp/quickstart/file/output.txt`

 ## Adding a plugin [Example: twitter source]
-Example of adding a connector to your Kafka connect cluster.
+Example of adding a connector to your Kafka Connect cluster.

-Follow steps in this repo to get the .jar file:
+Follow the steps in this repository to get the .jar file:

 https://github.com/Eneco/kafka-connect-twitter